How we operate: SFC governance

 Ethical Standards in Public Life

-View the registers of interests for current members at Council membership.
+View the registers of interests for current members at Board membership.

 One of the provisions of the Act was the establishment of the Standards Commission for Scotland.
 The Commission is committed to high ethical standards in public life through the promotion and enforcement of Codes of Conduct.
 It works with public bodies to support them in their duty to promote high standards in the conduct of their business.
 You can find more information on the Commission at the Standards Commission for Scotland website.

-Scottish Ministers have approved the Code of conduct [PDF].
+Scottish Ministers have approved the Code of Conduct for Members of the Scottish Funding Council [PDF].

 On Board: A Guide for Board Members of Public Bodies in Scotland